ekhtan/Buell_Monoploids/README.md

       N_Adapter_Trim_Batchmode.py 75

+Because the files are really large, decided to subset the input to just 10 million reads in this run.

+      for i in *.fq
+      do
+        BASE=$(basename $i .fq)
+        echo 'processing' $BASE
+        head -n 40000000 $i > $BASE'_subset.fq'
+        echo 'done'
+      done

 Align to the potato genome.

 ## C. Run bin-by-sam analysis